tremho/odp-documentation/guide_book/src/how/ec/battery/2-goals.md

 # Goals of the Battery Component Example

-In this example we will be constructing a fucntioning battery component.
+In this example we will be constructing a functioning battery component.

 The battery itself will be a virtual battery - no hardware required - and the behavioral aspects of it will be simulated.
 We will, however, discuss what one would do to implement actual battery hardware control in a HAL layer, which is the only